jz393/jz393.github.io/writing/8-quiet-second-love.md

 daytime stories and nighttime sketches

 we can be Romeo and Juliet forever
-into midlife and beyond
+into the midlife and beyond
-i’ll take anything
+anything is okay with me

-as long as i have you
+as long as
+i have
+you

 *To my second love: Thank you for making life worth living again.*